 Hone your skill of writing great articles

-I know from writing and editing articles for the magazine over a number of years writing great articles is not as easy as it might seem.
+I know from writing and editing articles for the magazine over a number of years that writing great articles is not as easy as it might seem.
 There are many elements to writing.
 First of all, there is the knotty problem of deciding what to write.
-Then there is the problem of thinking about the format, how much to write, how to create something your audience wants to read.
+Then there is the problem of thinking about the format, how much to write, and how to create something your audience wants to read.

 Writing for online publications has many other considerations.
 You are not just writing for your audience, you are also writing to help search engines recognise your information is valuable for people who are inputting search queries related to your key messages.